Monarchy of Norway: Middle Ages

 Mainland Norway during the reign of Saint Olav c.
 1020 AD.
 The Finnmarken ("Marches of the Sami"), most of which paid tribute to the kings of Norway, are shown in pink.

 In the 12th and 13th centuries the Norwegian kingdom was at its geographical and cultural peak.
 The kingdom included Norway (including the now Swedish provinces of Jemtland, Herjedalen, Særna, Idre and Båhuslen), Iceland, the Faroe Islands, Greenland, Shetland, Orkney and other smaller areas in the British Isles.
 The king had diplomatic relations with most of the European kingdoms and formed alliances with Scotland and Castile, among others.
 Large castles such as Haakon's Hall and cathedrals, the foremost being Nidaros Cathedral, were built.

 In the tradition of Germanic monarchy the king had to be elected by a representative assembly of noblemen.
 Men eligible for election had to be of royal blood; but the eldest son of the previous king was not automatically chosen.
 During the civil war era the unclear succession laws and the practice of power-sharing between several kings simultaneously gave personal conflicts the potential to become full-blown wars.
 Over the centuries kings consolidated their power, and eventually a strict succession law made Norway a principally hereditary kingdom.
 In practice the king was elected by the Riksråd in a similar way to Denmark.
 He adhered to a håndfæstning and governed in the council of Norwegian noblemen according to existing laws.

 After the death of Haakon VI of Norway in 1380, his son Olav IV of Norway succeeded to the thrones of both Norway and Denmark and was also elected King of Sweden.
-After his death at the age of 17 his mother Margrethe united the three Scandinavian kingdoms in personal union under one crown, in the Kalmar Union.
+After his death at the age of 17 his mother Margrethe I united the three Scandinavian kingdoms in personal union under one crown, in the Kalmar Union.
 Olav's death extinguished the Norwegian male royal line; he was also the last Norwegian king to be born on Norwegian soil for the next 567 years.

-The Black Death of 1349–51 contributed to the decline of the Norwegian monarchy, as the noble families and the population in general were gravely affected.
+The Black Death of 1349–1351 contributed to the decline of the Norwegian monarchy, as the noble families and the population in general were gravely affected.
 However, the most devastating factor for the nobility and the monarchy in Norway was the steep decline in income from their holdings.
 Many farms were deserted and rents and taxes suffered.
 This left the Norwegian monarchy weakened in manpower, noble support, defensibility and economic power.